socialdrones/designreview/design-concerns/ddc/control.md

 - Support should be designed for multi-modal interaction allowing use of slight variation in gestures, and extra contextual words.
 - When Chinese participants used multi-modal interaction, the sound would often (75%) align in meaning with the gestural interaction (i.e., palm out, “stop”).
 For the other 25% of multi-modal interactions, the sound augmented the gesture used to convey the task.
 - There were cultural agreement for the tasks “come closer”, “take a picture” and “go sideways”
-- There were cultural disagreement for the tasks “stop”,”fly higher”
+- There were cultural disagreement for the tasks “stop”, ”fly higher”
 - It is important to avoid ambiguity.
 The addition of voice could also aid in clarifying intention.
 - Both Chinese and US participants were likely to compare the interactions with the drone to those with people.
 - Chinese participants were less likely than US ones to think of the drone as a pet